Prince Andrei Alexandrovich of Russia: Exile

-Short of money and without a steady occupation, Prince Andrei eventually settled permanently in England at Frogmore, where his mother Grand Duchess Xenia had a grace-and-favour residence named Wilderness House.
-They later moved to Hampton Court.
+Short of money and without a steady occupation, Prince Andrei eventually settled permanently in England, firstly at Frogmore.
+They later moved to Hampton Court, where his mother Grand Duchess Xenia had a grace-and-favour residence named Wilderness House.
 They were living there during World War II when Elisabetta, already near death from cancer, died following an air raid in October 1940.
 One bomb hit very close to their house, causing a ceiling beam to fall onto Elisabetta.
 She died shortly thereafter.